-Qubit readout is an indispensable operation in quantum information processing [2].
-For superconducting qubits, the standard method is the dispersive readout which consists in driving and measuring the response of a cavity whose resonant frequency is shifted depending on the state of a far detuned coupled qubit [3, 4].
-An advantage of dispersive readout is that it is quantum non-demolition (QND), at least for small measurement drive powers.
-However, non-QDNness at moderate power results in readout errors which have not yet reached the 10^{-3} level for measurement times of the order of 100 ns [5-8], lagging behind the best performance numbers of single-qubit and entangling gates [9-12].
-Improving dispersive readout further is crucial to reach faulttolerance in the circuit QED architecture for applications such as quantum error correction [13-16].
+Qubit readout is an indispensable operation in quantum information processing [1].
+For superconducting qubits, the standard method is dispersive readout, which consists in driving and measuring the response of a cavity the resonant frequency of which is shifted depending on the state of a far-detuned coupled qubit [2,3].
+An advantage of dispersive readout is that at small measurement powers, it is close to quantum nondemolition (QND) [4-8].
+However, non-QNDness at moderate power results in readout errors that have not yet reached the $10^{-3}$ level for measurement times of the order of 100 ns [9-12], lagging behind the best-performance numbers of single-qubit and entangling gates [13-16].
+Improving dispersive readout further is crucial to reach fault tolerance in the circuit-QED architecture for applications such as quantum error correction [17-20].

-In principle, increasing the strength of the cavity drive, leading to larger cavity photon population, can lead to improved readout [3].
-However, this is not an ideal solution as even modest photon population can result in unwanted qubit transitions including leakage out of the transmon's computational subspace [17-22].
-Cavity drives also cause ac-Stark frequency shift of the qubit and broadening of the qubit linewidth via measurementinduced dephasing [23].
-Recently, an alternative approach to accelerating and improving the fidelity of dispersive readout has been demonstrated [1].
-It is based on adding a cloaking drive on the qubit which allows the cavity to be armed with photons in a qubit-stateunconditional way.
-During the arming phase, the qubit is oblivious to the coherent state in the cavity thereby not experiencing ac-Stark shifts or measurement-induced dephasing.
-Once the desired mean photon population is reached, the cloaking mechanism can be released allowing the cavity field to evolve in a qubit-state-dependent way as in standard dispersive readout.
-In this paper, we explore how this additional knob-the armed photon population- allows for optimizations of the cavity's phase-space trajectories to maximize readout fidelity at short integration times.
+In principle, increasing the strength of the cavity drive, leading to a larger cavity photon population, can lead to improved readout [2].
+However, this is not an ideal solution, as even a modest photon population can result in unwanted qubit transitions, including leakage out of the computational subspace of the transmon [4,8,21-23].
+Cavity drives also cause an ac-Stark frequency shift of the qubit and broadening of the qubit line width via measurement-induced dephasing [24-27].
+Recently, an alternative approach to accelerating and improving the fidelity of dispersive readout has been demonstrated [7].
+It is based on adding a cloaking drive on the qubit, which allows the cavity to be armed with photons in a qubit-stateunconditional way.
+During the arming phase, the qubit is oblivious to the coherent state in the cavity, thereby not experiencing ac-Stark shifts or measurement-induced dephasing.
+Once the desired mean photon population is reached, the cloaking mechanism can be released, allowing the cavity field to evolve in a gubit-state-dependent way as in standard dispersive readout.
+In this paper, we explore how this additional control-the armed photon population-allows for optimizations of the phase-space trajectories of the cavity to maximize readout fidelity at short integration times.

-One readout strategy where phase-space trajectories of the cavity field maximally distinguish the ground and excited states of the qubit at short measurement times is the longitudinal readout [24].
-It relies on a qubitresonator coupling between the qubit σ^z and one of the resonator quadrature operators (e.g. the P quadrature) with a modulated coupling frequency g_z .
-This interaction produces a cavity field displacement in opposite directions in phase space when the qubit is in the ground or excited state.
-While longitudinal interaction has been physically implemented in circuit QED [25, 26], modulation of the coupling frequency has remained challenging, with no experimental demonstration so far of longitudinal readout except in its synthetic versions [27, 28].
+One readout strategy where phase-space trajectories of the cavity field maximally distinguish the ground and excited states of the qubit at short measurement times is longitudinal readout [28].
+It relies on a qubit-resonator coupling between the qubit $\sigma^z$ and one of the resonator quadrature operators (e.g., the P quadrature) with a modulated coupling frequency $g_z$ .
+This interaction produces a cavity-field displacement in opposite directions in phase space when the qubit is in the ground or excited state.
+While longitudinal interaction has been physically implemented in circuit QED [29,30], modulation of the coupling frequency has remained challenging, with no experimental demonstration so far of longitudinal readout except in its synthetic versions [6,31].